umbraco/UmbracoDocs/14/umbraco-cms/reference/querying/ipublishedcontent/properties.md

 ## Custom properties

-All content and media items contain a reference to all the data defined by their document type.
+All content and media items contain a reference to all the data defined by their Document Type.
 Custom property access is achieved using variations of the method: `Value`

 ### Model.Value(IPublishedValueFallback, string)